Wave bye-bye to streaks, stains & patches

-Fake tan is a great (and safe) way to achieve an all-over glow.
-Get it right, and it'll look like you’ve spent two weeks in St Tropez.
-But get it wrong, and you could end up with uneven streaks, patches and telltale orange hands.
-For a seamless tan, we recommend following our top tips on how to master the art of applying fake tan
+Fake tan is a great (and safe) way to achieve a sun-kissed glow.
+Get it right, and it can look as though we’ve spent two weeks in St Tropez.
+But get it wrong, and we end up with uneven streaks, patches and telltale orange palms.
+For a seamless tan, we recommend following our top tips on how to master the art of applying fake tan.

-And for those occasions where it does go wrong or it’s starting to look patchy after a few days of wear, don’t fret – there are several steps you can take to remove fake tan from your face and body.
+For those occasions where it does go wrong or it’s starting to look patchy after a few days of wear, don’t fret – there are several steps we can take to remove fake tan at home, whether it’s from the face or body.
 Here, the experts reveal all.

 How to remove fake tan from your face